mysto/python-fpe/README.md

 While all NIST standard test vectors pass, this package has not otherwise been extensively tested.

-As of Python 3.7, the standard library's [int](https://docs.python.org/3/library/functions.html#int) package supports radices/bases up to 36.
+As of Python 3, the standard library's [int](https://docs.python.org/3/library/functions.html#int) package supports radices/bases up to 36.
 Therefore, this release supports a max base of 36, which can contain numeric digits 0-9 and lowercase alphabetic characters a-z.

 As an enhancement to increase the radix range, the standard libary _base64_ package supports base 64 for string conversion.
-The Fiestel algorithm requires Integer conversion is well and the result would need to as performant as existing BigInt.
+The Fiestel algorithm requires Integer conversion as well and the result would need to as performant as existing int.

 The cryptographic library used is [PyCryptodome](https://pypi.org/project/pycryptodome/) for AES encryption.
 FF3 uses a single-block with an IV of 0, which is effectively ECB mode.
 AES ECB is the only block cipher function which matches the requirement of the FF3 spec.